Hello, Tropers. Welcome to the page of multiple interruptions for picking up stuff off the — Ooh, a page telling us to describe this trope here!

 - Chowder of Chowder, although in his case, food is usually involved.

 - The Fairly Oddparents: Timmy.
-When Cosmo and Wanda couldn't grant him a cheese and ham omelet because it was 10:31 AM and it was against Da Rules to grant breakfast wishes after 10:30 AM, Timmy said nothing would take his mind off it until... then he noticed a garage sale.
+In "Genie Meanie Minie Mo", when Cosmo and Wanda couldn't grant his wish for a cheese and ham omelet because it was 10:31 AM and it was against Da Rules to grant breakfast wishes after 10:30 AM, Timmy said nothing would take his mind off it until...he noticed a garage sale.
+Though to be fair, he did still remember his desire for an omelet and checking out that garage sale did coincidentally lead to him getting one.

 Timmy: Well, I'm Timmy Turner.
 I'm ten years old and I have a short attention span.
 Also... (pauses for a moment, then walks off)